Skip to main content

 }

-The flow emits SleepStageInterval objects containing the sleep stage and time interval.
-Sleep stages are emitted approximately every 30 seconds during analysis, providing near real-time feedback on sleep state transitions.
-SleepStageInterval properties:
+The flow emits SleepStageInterval objects approximately every 30 seconds during analysis, providing near real-time feedback on sleep state transitions.

 Event signatures